 A couple decades ago (and about 50 pounds ago) I was a good basketball player.
 And by “good” I am not suggesting NBA “good,” I am suggesting high school all-state “good.”
 I was lean, had a good vertical jump and could run a mile in less than five minutes.
 Notice how I am speaking very much in past tense!
 Anyway, at 6’6″ and being able to move very well, I had a good combination.
 You are probably now wondering why I mention this in the context of Shaq and Steph Curry?
-I will get there.
+Well, not only am I a fan of the two, you can often find me looking through a Steph Curry Jersey buying guide, but I have some interesting comparisons to make, so I will get there.

 Here was my issue: The hoop could have been the size of the Grand Canyon, but if I was shooting beyond the three-point line, it was not going in!
 That didn’t matter to me, however, because each of us five players on the team had our own positions that we played and our own sectors on the floor that we favored.
 We played where we dominated!
 If past the three-point line I was airballing and if down-low I was dunking on people, where do you think I played 99 percent of the time?
 This logic does not take a championship-winning NCAA coach to figure out.
 Putting it simply, if someone was going to be betting on one of these US Sportsbooks, then there bet probably should have been placed on me making the most dunks by full-time.